ga4gh/vrs/docs/source/appendices/relationships.rst

-The SPDI format created to represent alleles in NCBI’s Variation Services has four components: the sequence identifier, which is specified with a sequence accession and version; the 0-based interresidue coordinate where the deletion starts; the deleted sequence (or its length) and the inserted sequence.
+The SPDI format created to represent alleles in NCBI’s Variation Services has four components: the sequence identifier, which is specified with a sequence accession and version; the 0-based inter-residue coordinate where the deletion starts; the deleted sequence (or its length) and the inserted sequence.
 The Variation Services return the minimum deleted sequence required to avoid over precision.
 For example, a deletion of one G in a run of 4 is specified